 - powder foundation

 These items may include contaminated talc among its ingredients.

 To strengthen the bond of construction materials, manufacturers mix these fibers in adhesives, such as pipe lagging, duct tape, floor glue, wall panels, roof sealants, sheet flooring, wallpaper, furnace cement, and ceiling tiles.

 11 – Lab equipment:

 Specific lab equipment makers often use asbestos for durability and resistance.
-Some parts that include it are:
+While most are unlikely to have these in their homes, some who work in various science fields might have these items.
+Some parts that include it are the following: